hopsoft/pry-test/README.md

 * Pry workflow `$ mt --demo --pry`
 * Async test run `$ mt --demo --async`

 MicroTest is small & unobtrusive.
-It can run parallel with other test frameworks, and can be introduced to existing projects with minimal effort.
+It plays nice with other test frameworks, & can be introduced to existing projects incrementally.

 ## Advanced

 [See the wiki](https://github.com/hopsoft/micro_test/wiki) to troubleshoot or dig into more advanced topics.

-*Be sure to checkout [MicroMock](https://github.com/hopsoft/micro_mock) for a lightweight mocking solution.*
+*Checkout [MicroMock](https://github.com/hopsoft/micro_mock) for a lightweight mocking solution.*

 Start testing today!